thiagoh/sublime-dilmes-ipsum/README.md

 An extension for Sublime Text 2 and 3!

 It allow you to Insert Dilmes Ipsum in the editor via menu items or keyboard shortcut.
+It uses some popular phrases from Brazilian President Dilma Rousseff

 Select how much text you want from the menu item in `Edit->Text->Dilmes Ipsum` or on the right click menu in `Dilmes Ipsum`.